-Cotton is grown between 37 degrees North at Ukraine and 30 degrees south in Australia in warm, frost-free, sunny climate.
+Cotton is grown between 37 degrees North in Ukraine and 30 degrees south in Australia in a warm, frost-free, sunny climate.
 Cotton requires a lot of sunshine temperatures between 60 to 95 degrees Fahrenheit (16-35 degrees Celsius).
-The major cotton producing countries are United States, China, India, Pakistan, Uzbekistan, Brazil, Australia, Egypt, Argentina, Turkey, and Greece.
+The major cotton-producing countries are the United States, China, India, Pakistan, Uzbekistan, Brazil, Australia, Egypt, Argentina, Turkey, and Greece.

 As a cotton plant begins to grow, it develops a series of nodes up the main stem.
 Beginning with the fifth or sixth node, the plant begins to form fruiting branches, which bear the cotton fruit.
 Typically, a cotton plant will continue to add nodes and fruiting branches for a total of 16 to 22 nodes, with 12 to 16 fruiting branches.
 Leaves:

 Leaves provide a carbohydrate energy supply for adding nodes and branches and for growing bolls.
 Photosynthesis converts light energy into chemical energy that is stored as sugars in the plant.
 All plant metabolic reactions are dependent on this energy source.

 Cotton has a tap root system and the roots can be as deep as 10 inches in the first 3 weeks.
 Roots can grow up to 2 inches per day during the early stages of cotton, making them twice as long as the plant height.
 When plants begin to set bolls, root growth slows abruptly.

 Reproductive Stage- Squares, Bolls and Fruits